katiepark/katiepark.github.io/portfolio/_posts/2018-01-31-early-data-from-harvey-shows-epic-flooding.md

 tags:
   - npr
 ---
-Using FEMA flood zone data and an early estimate of flooding after Tropical Storm Harvey, I built these maps in QGIS.
+I built these maps in QGIS using FEMA flood zone data and an early estimate of flooding after Tropical Storm Harvey.
+This map involved working with both vector and raster imagery on a one-day turnaround.